cangjie-bot/cangjie_docs/docs/dev-guide/source_en/FFI/cangjie-c.md

 ## Calling Conventions

-Calling conventions describe how callers and callees interact (e.g., parameter passing, stack cleanup).
-Both sides must use the same calling convention.
-Cangjie uses `@CallingConv` to represent calling conventions, supporting:
+Function calling conventions describe how the caller and callee perform function calls (such as how parameters are passed, who cleans up the stack, etc.).
+Both the function caller and callee must use the same calling convention to run normally.
+The Cangjie programming language uses `@CallingConv` to represent various calling conventions, and the supported calling conventions are as follows:

-- **CDECL**: Default calling convention for clang's C compiler across platforms.
+- **CDECL**: `CDECL` indicates the default calling convention used by clang's C compiler on different platforms.
-- **STDCALL**: Calling convention used by Win32 APIs.
+- **STDCALL**: `STDCALL` indicates the calling convention used by the Win32 API.

-C functions called via FFI use `CDECL` by default when no calling convention is specified.
-Example calling C's `rand`:
+For C functions called through the C language interoperability mechanism, the default `CDECL` calling convention will be adopted if no calling convention is specified.
+Example of calling the C standard library function `rand`:

 <!-- run -->